-Name of the Party As at March 31, 2020 As at March 31, 2019 Other Non Current Financial Assets Discounted Cash Flow method using g the risk adjusted discount rate Other Non Current Financial Liabilities Borrowings (Non Current)
+Name of the Party As at March 31, 2021 As at March 31, 2020 Other Non Current Financial Assets Other Non Current Financial Liabilities Discounted Cash Flow method using the risk adjusted discount rate Borrowings (Non Current)

-39. Financial Risk Management Objectives And Policies
+38. Financial Risk Management Objectives And Policies

 The Company's principal financial liabilities, other than derivatives, comprise loans and borrowings, trade and other payables.
 The main purpose of these financial liabilities is to finance the Company's operations.
 The Company's principal financial assets include loans, trade and other receivables, and cash and cash equivalents that derive directly from its operations.
-The Company also holds quoted and unquoted investments .
+The Company also holds quoted and unquoted investments.